drakeirving/sublime-danmakufu/README.md

 * Code completion for all ph3 engine library functions, with the standard fuzzy matching and tabbable parameters

-* Function documentation\*, available in context menu and through ctrl+super+d by default
+* On-demand function documentation for the ph3 library, available in context menu and through ctrl+super+d by default

 * Sublime is probably better than the editor you're using now, considering you write Danmakufu scripts